aseichter2007/ClipboardConqueror/readme.md

 Linux/Mac Notes.
 ----
-  The notification when generation finished workes but there is no audible sound.
-Consider investigating how to define one in the toast notification config object in copyconqueror.js line 43.
+  The notification when generation finished workes but there may be no audible sound.
+This is a limitation of the fallbaack notification system "Growl"